ibarisorhan/ClusterAutomation/README.md

 The "Other" directory has the scripts for removing charges from cif files (necessary for zeo++ simulations), automation scripts used in Zeo++, shifting mofs such that atoms have squared sums closes to axes, etc.

+For gathering geomteric features:

+(1) Install Zeo++
+(2) Create a new directory with cif files that will be analysed (3) If applicable, remove charges from cifs
+(4) Copy network binary from zeo++ to the new directory (5)Change the PBS file's project name
+(6) qsub PBS.txt to run